allegheny-college-cmpsc-100-spring-2024/course-materials/README.md

 ### Python Fundamentals: One Point Checkmarks

 To receive a point for a given Python concept, you must correctly answer 50% of quiz questions related to that concept.
-You must also receive the following total number of checkmarks in the category in labs and coding challenges.
+You must also receive the requried number of checkmarks in the category in labs and coding challenges (see table below).

 To get the point for a given concept, again, you must achieve ALL of the described objectives for that concept: lab points, coding challenge points, and 50% correct quiz questions.